-Press 1 to 9 to enter a value in a text box or to select a menu item.
+To enter a value in a text box or to select a menu item, press 1 to 9.

-Press 0 before pressing another number to enter a number greater than 9, e.g. press 0 then 2 to enter the number 12 as a menu selection.
+To enter a number greater than nine, press 0 before pressing another number, for example, press 0 then 2 to enter the number 12 as a menu selection.

 NOTE: When entering numbers in a text field, this button acts as 0.